 - #Bethe1ToReachOut: The film can encourage people to ask for help, reach out to a friend they are concerned about, or if a person talks about ending his or her life, to take him or her seriously and connect him or her to help.

 Although picking up someone’s books when they fall is a nice metaphor, it often takes more than “a simple act of kindness” to save a life.
 Remember that many people don’t know how they should respond to someone who is having thoughts of suicide.
-Use this opportunity to educate young people and others about what to do, such as talking directly about suicide, seeking help from a trusted adult, or calling the National Suicide Prevention Lifeline.
+Use this opportunity to educate young people and others about what to do, such as talking directly about suicide, seeking help from a trusted adult, or calling the 988 Suicide & Crisis Lifeline.

 Be Original!
 For one, be inspired by winning films from the past, but don’t copy their ideas!
 Since the suicide prevention category talks a lot about warning signs, using actual “signs” as a metaphor is creative and a great way to communicate the warning signs, but we receive a lot of submissions with this approach.
 Think about communicating the message in a way that will really connect with other young people.